 This article mainly includes:

-2. Creating a Worker service
+- Create a Worker service

-4. Binding your own domain name (optional)
+- Bind your own domain name (optional)

-5. Using this API in code or software
+- Use this API in code or software

 If you have an account, go directly to login: https://dash.cloudflare.com/login

-2. Creating a Worker Service
+2. Create a Worker service

 After logging in, click "Workers & Pages" on the left.

-Then click "Create."
+Then click "Create".

-Click "Edit code" displayed at the end of the previous step, wait for the page to display, then delete all the code on the left and paste the following code to the left.
-123456 is your access key, you can modify it to prevent others from using and wasting your free traffic.
+Click "Edit code" shown in the last step.
+Wait for the page to display, then delete all the code on the left and paste the following code on the left.
+Among them, 123456

 // This is the access key